A new model for natural groupings in high-dimensional data: A highly likely clusterable Model

 By \cref{lemma:distribution_dot_product}, $\mathbf{e}\cdot\mathbf{v}$ is distributed approximately as $\frac{1}{\sqrt{D}}\mathcal{N}_1$, so $E$ is approximately distributed as $\Phi(-\frac{a}{2\sqrt{D}}|\mathcal{N}_1|)$.
 This distribution is skewed toward values close to its maximum of $\frac{1}{2}$ when $\frac{a}{2\sqrt{D}}<1$, and skewed toward values close to its minimum of $0$ when $\frac{a}{2\sqrt{D}}>1$.

 Notice $a^2/4$ is precisely the between-class scatter defined in the introduction.
 The within-class scatter is precisely $D$.
 Hence, the distribution of $E$ is skewed toward zero precisely when the the between-class scatter is more than the within-class scatter.
-That is, we find the projection reliably by random projection when the two Gaussians form clusters in $\mathbb{R}^D$.
+That is, we find the projection reliably by random projection when the two Gaussians form clusters in $\mathbb{R}^D$ in the traditional sense.